R-value (insulation): Thickness

 Increasing the thickness of an insulating layer increases the thermal resistance.
 For example, doubling the thickness of fiberglass batting will double its R-value, perhaps from 2.0 m2⋅K/W for 110 mm of thickness, up to 4.0 m2⋅K/W for 220 mm of thickness.
 Heat transfer through an insulating layer is analogous to adding resistance to a series circuit with a fixed voltage.
-However, this only holds approximately because the effective thermal conductivity of some insulating materials depends on thickness.
+However, this holds only approximately because the effective thermal conductivity of some insulating materials depends on thickness.
 The addition of materials to enclose the insulation such as drywall and siding provides additional but typically much smaller R-value.

 Factors

 There are many factors that come into play when using R-values to compute heat loss for a particular wall.
 Manufacturer R-values apply only to properly installed insulation.
-Squashing two layers of batting into the thickness intended for one layer will increase but not double the R-value.
-(In other words, compressing a fiberglass batt decreases the R-value of the batt but increases the R-value per inch.)
-Another important factor to consider is that studs and windows provide a parallel heat conduction path that is unaffected by the insulation's R-value.
+Stuffing two layers of batting into the thickness intended for one layer will increase but not double the R-value (essentially, compressing a fiberglass batt decreases the R-value of the batt but increases the R-value per inch).

+Another factor is that studs and windows provide a parallel heat conduction path that is unaffected by the insulation's R-value.
 The practical implication of this is that one could double the R-value of insulation installed between framing members and realize substantially less than a 50 percent reduction in heat loss.
 When installed between wall studs, even perfect wall insulation only eliminates conduction through the insulation but leaves unaffected the conductive heat loss through such materials as glass windows and studs.
 Insulation installed between the studs may reduce, but usually does not eliminate, heat losses due to air leakage through the building envelope.
 Installing a continuous layer of rigid foam insulation on the exterior side of the wall sheathing will interrupt thermal bridging through the studs while also reducing the rate of air leakage.